When Care Is Afloat, Accountability Cannot End at the Waterline

 The Army ultimately agreed to a six-figure resolution, formalized through a Stipulation for Compromise Settlement and Release under 10 U.S.C. § 2733.

-“This case was never just about a medical mistake,” said Dylan Thayer, Military Defense Attorney.
+“This case was never just about a medical mistake,” said the Law Offices of David P. Sheldon, PLLC.

 “It was about what happens when a service member’s pain is dismissed, their injury is delayed in treatment, and the consequences alter the course of their life.
 The Military Claims Act exists so service members have a pathway to accountability when preventable medical errors occur.
 She stood up and she was heard.”